wforbes/going/README.md

 When you need to work with individual characters in a string, you should use the `rune` type.
 It breaks strings up into their individual characters, which can be more than one byte long.

 We can include a wide variety of unicode characters in our strings, such as emojis and Chinese characters, and Go will handle them just fine.

+### Restructuring into seperate files

+Now that I'm done with the first chapter of bootdev 'Learn Go' course I'm seeing that I should restructure the project to better organize things.
+This feels like an opportunity to figure out how Go handles external files and imports and whatnot.
+So I ended up using 'cmd' directory ... (continuing this in a blog post, hmmm)